Appendix A — Statistics refresher

 0.99 2.58

-Confidence interval based on the chi-squared distribution
+One-sided confidence interval based on the chi-squared distribution

 Figure A.3: Construction of a one-sided confidence interval based on a chi-squared distribution with one degree of freedom.

-For the chi-squared distribution we use a one-sided interval to compute the critical values (see Figure A.3) using \[ \text{Pr}(x \leq c) = \kappa \] As before we get \(c\) by the quantile function, i.e. by inverting the CDF of the chi-squared distribution.
+For a chi-squared distributed statistic commonly a one-sided CI of the form \([0, c ]\) is used with nominal coverage probability \(\kappa = \text{Pr}(x \leq c)\) (see Figure A.3).
+As before we obtain \(c\) from the quantile function, i.e. by inverting the CDF of the chi-squared distribution.

 Table A.2: Critical values for the chi-squared distribution with one degree of freedom.